learn-static/hist-320/content/6-includes.md

 - There are two dropdown options within the popup box: "Export View (Tools and Data)" and "Export Visualization."
 Click on "**Export Visualization**."
 - Two options will appear below "Export Visualization": "export a PNG image of this visualization," and "export the SVG of this visualization."
 Select "export a PNG image of this visualization."
 Then click the blue "Export" button in the bottom left of the popup.

+{% include alert.html text='**Note**: Some browsers may not display the dropdown options!
+If the "Export" popup does not show you any dropdown options, click the blue "Cancel" button in the bottom right of the popup, and then take a screenshot of your visualization instead.
+You can upload the screenshot file to your essay instead of an exported file, following [these instructions](/hist-320/includes.html#include-image).' color="danger" %}

 {% include figure.html img="export-png.png" alt="image of Voyant Export popup, with 'export visualization' selected" caption="Select 'export a PNG image'" width="50%" %}

 - A popup will appear with the title "Export PNG."
 A PNG is a type of image file.
 We want to save it to our computer and then upload it to our GitHub repository.